 Your federal, state or University aid has been awarded or adjusted as indicated on your award summary.
 You must agree to the following terms and conditions, including any program-specific conditions linked to your awards.

 Messages associated with certain programs will be listed on the Terms and Conditions tab under the Financial Aid menu in the iROAR portal for any awards you have been offered.
 Acceptance of these Terms and Conditions includes acknowledgement of messages linked to specific programs.
-You must certify that you have read the terms and conditions and understand that the award messages may change if your award package is adjusted.
+You must certify that you have read the terms and conditions and that you understand the award messages may change if your award package is adjusted.

 Federal and state student financial aid can be used only to pay the cost of attending Clemson University.
 The cost of attendance includes direct costs such as tuition, fees, on-campus housing and meal plans, as well as indirect costs such as books, supplies, off-campus living expenses, transportation and medical expenses.